|

 Persons with autism typically exhibit difficulty communicating their wants, needs, and intentions.
 We believe that it is important to provide whole language communication methods that allow for demonstration of the child’s current level of functioning as well as enhance their functional communication.
 During each camp session, therapists assess each individual’s current method of communication, their motivation to use a given system, and potential accommodations needed to make those methods more effective or functional for the individual.

 Kris’ Camp Staff also uses a variety of methods of competency-based communication which provide visual input to improve processing and language output including yes/no cards, word cards to indicate choice, word/phrase boards, and/or letter boards.
-The goal is to provide the child with a functional communication system which allows communication without reliance on verbal output.
+The goal is to provide the child with a functional communication system that allows communication without reliance on verbal output.
 Persons with autism have shown that through the use of these systems, verbal language is developed and independence can be achieved.
+See Movement and Typing

 When using these techniques, we also implement the least to most strategy.
 For example, if a child can immediately answer a given question related to choice without any input from the therapist, then that, of course, is a very independent response and no intervention is needed.
 If a child demonstrates difficulty, then ample processing time is provided, followed by the presentation of word cards.
 After a period of time, if no response is made verbally or by the touch of a card, then facilitated touch is used to help them initiate the move to a card.
 Facilitated touch as described above is started at the shoulder and then gradually moved down to the hand/wrist only after the child does not initiate movement.
 The use of these techniques accesses the visual sense in combination with the auditory channel in order to facilitate more efficient processing of information, and subsequent related output.